 Many potential students get to know our programs by enrolling to take a single course with us.
 This is a great way to "sample" the programs before applying.
 It lets you assess if the content of the program meets your goals and interests, and if the structure of the program is manageable given your other commitments.

-If you take a course as a non-degree student, earn a grade of B or better, and later enroll in one of our degree programs the credits earned will be counted towards your degree.
-All course options would count towards either the International Relations or a Conflict Resolution degree.
+These are 3-credit graduate level courses, and require that students have completed a bachelor's degree in order to enroll.
+If you take a course as a non-degree student, earn a grade of B or better, and are later admitted to one of our degree programs the credits earned will be counted towards your degree (maximum of 2 courses allowed).
+All course options count toward either the International Relations or a Conflict Resolution degree.

-Wednesdays 5:30 – 8:15 PM W-2-125 course #1141
+Wednesdays 5:30 – 8:15 p.m.(ConRes 621)

 Negotiation is the bedrock skill in this field.
 The course addresses the development of negotiation techniques and fosters student knowledge of the substantial body of negotiation theory that is now available.

-Tuesdays 5:30 – 8:15 in room M-3-0440; course #6344
+Tuesdays 5:30 – 8:15 p.m.
+(ConRes 625)

-Global Health and Development: Concepts, Policies, and Practice
+Global Health and Development

 The course examines the evolution, key concepts and practice of global health as an emergent field.
 It is concerned with engaging and exploring the dominant themes, key relationships, and central questions that radiate from the trans-disciplinary field of global health.
 The aim is for students to critically engage the global public health questions and concerns introduced in the course.
 Students will apply analytical thinking skills to understand a range of global public health and development problems and trends, implications, and responses.